 Even though the process is straightforward, you might encounter some issues:

-• Linked Sections: Ensure you have yet to link the sections together by mistake.
+- Linked Sections: Ensure you have not yet linked the sections together by mistake.
 Verify the sections remain independent, so changes apply only to the intended section.

-• Check Print Layout: Sometimes, the actual printed layout might look different.
+- Check Print Layout: Sometimes, the printed version looks different from the on-screen version.
 Always preview your document in the ‘Print Layout’ view before finalizing.

 Practical Use Cases and Examples